 In the perimeter-adhered method, the adhesive is applied only at the seams and the edges of the vinyl planks.
 As such, it takes a relatively shorter time for the glue to cure.
 We recommend a 24-48 hour wait time before walking on a glue-down vinyl surface installed using this method.
 Remember, walking on vinyl before the adhesive sets fully can cause adhesion failure and result in bumps in the vinyl tiles.

 TIP: Finally, if you live in cooler regions, you may have to wait even longer as the low temperatures mean that vinyl adhesives will take longer to set.
 As such, we recommend waiting for 3-4 full days post-installation before walking on the vinyl floor.
 However, if you don’t fancy waiting this long, you can help the adhesive cure faster by using your heater to keep room temperatures above 68-degrees Fahrenheit.
 Doing so will help you cut down the required wait time by a full 24 hours.

 Do you have to let vinyl sheet flooring acclimate?

-Yes, it’s important to let vinyl sheets like Antique Pine acclimate to the temperature and humidity conditions of the room in which they are to be installed.
+Yes, it’s important to let vinyl sheets acclimate to the temperature and humidity conditions of the room in which they are to be installed.
 If you install vinyl planks in a room directly after purchase without acclimating them first, the planks will swell and shrink beyond expected levels, leading to buckling and unsightly gaps in the floor.

 Vinyl floorboards have a porous, high-density core.
 As such, humid air can penetrate into the core of the planks.
 Under high humidity conditions, the boards will- therefore- expand.
 Conversely, in low humidity conditions, the planks will contract.
 Acclimation allows the vinyl planks to establish size stability in accordance with the environmental conditions of the room in which they are to be installed.